Hu Shih: Death and legacy

 He died of a heart attack in Nankang, Taipei at the age of 70, and was entombed in Hu Shih Park, adjacent to the Academia Sinica campus.
 This was during a conference for his former student, scientist Chien-Shiung Wu.
 That December, Hu Shih Memorial Hall was established in his memory.
 It is an affiliate of the Institute of Modern History at the Academia Sinica, and includes a museum, his residence, and the park.
 Hu Shih Memorial Hall offers audio tour guides in Chinese and English for visitors.

-Hu Shih's work fell into disrepute in mainland China until an 1986 article written by Ji Xianlin, "A Few Words for Hu Shih" (为胡适说几句话), acknowledged Hu Shih's mistakes.
+Hu Shih's work fell into disrepute in mainland China until a 1986 article written by Ji Xianlin, "A Few Words for Hu Shih" (为胡适说几句话), acknowledged Hu Shih's mistakes.
 This article was sufficiently convincing to many scholars that it led to a re-evaluation of the development of modern Chinese literature.
 Selection 15 of the Putonghua Proficiency Test is a story about Hu Shih debating the merits of written vernacular Chinese over Literary Chinese.

 Hu also claimed that India conquered China culturally for 2000 years via religion.
 At the same time, Hu criticized Indian religions for holding China back scientifically.

 Including redology, he had a wide range of interests in literature, philosophy, history, textual criticism, and pedagogy.
 Feng Youlan criticized Hu for adopting a pragmatist framework and ignoring all the schools of Chinese philosophy before the Warring States period.
 Instead of simply laying out the history of Chinese philosophy, Feng claims that Hu made the reader feel as if "the whole Chinese civilization is entirely on the wrong track."
 Before Feng, Hu might have been the first to interpret the concept of the Tao through modern Western philosophy.

 As "one of Cornell University's most notable Chinese alumni", Hu has several honors there, including the Hu Shih Professorship and Hu Shih Distinguished lecture.
 Hu Shih Hall, a 103835 sqft residence hall, was dedicated at Cornell in 2022.